 Male Betta Fish Have A Temper

-Since it’s obvious that the male Betta is known for fin nipping and has major anger management issues, if you are unsure about keeping Neon Tetras with a Betta, try to find a Betta that has already lived with other Fish.
+Since it’s obvious that the male Betta is known for fin nipping and has major anger management issues!
+If you are unsure about keeping Neon Tetras with a Betta, try to add a Betta that has already lived with other Fish.

 This might make the transition to your community tank a little easier.

 What Size Tank Is Best If You Plan On Keeping Neon Tetras With A Betta?

-When it comes to tank size, you’ll need at least a 15 gallon tank but 20 Gallons would be best to keep both Neon Tetras and Betta happy together for a few reasons.
+When it comes to tank size, get a tank ready that is at least a 15 gallon tank but 20 Gallons would be best to keep both Neon Tetras and Betta happy together for a few reasons.

 First, as we mentioned above, Neon Tetras like to school, and you’ll want at least 6-8 of them so you would need 10 gallons just for them.

 You’re Betta would ideally want at least 5 gallons of their own to roam comfortably.